 When most people think of dentures, they picture hard acrylic, poorly-fitting dental appliances.
 They’re fixed acrylic pieces, which aren’t flexible and can become ill-fitting.
 While these dentures are still available as an extremely cost-effective option, they have some distinct disadvantages — for example, slippage that inhibits chewing functionality.

 Flexible denture options exist for those seeking a more affordable option, but without the roots of your teeth in place, your face structure changes as you age.
-Dentures are, however, much more affordable than implants, and your Envy Smile Dental Spa cosmetic dentist in New York City may recommend them if you have a weak or unhealthy jaw.
+Dentures are, however, much more affordable than implants, and your Envy Smile Dental Spa cosmetic dentist in Brooklyn may recommend them if you have a weak or unhealthy jaw.

 Dental Implant Procedure